Eren2op/RYOMEN-SUKUNA-ROBOT/README.md

 The Support group can be reached out to at [Akatsuki Organization](https://t.me/PainRobotSupport), where you can ask for help about [PainRobot](https://t.me/PainAkatsukiRobot), discover/request new features, report bugs, and stay in the loop whenever a new update is available.

 News channel as at [PainRobot Updates](https://t.me/PainRobotUpdates)
+## Note:

+Future updates on the bot code have been moved to a seperate repository that is now private.
 ## How to setup/deploy.

 ### Read these notes carefully before proceeding